Neo City – The Link: Bomb threat

 On November 4, 2022, a bomb threat targeting NCT 127's concert at the Indonesia Convention Exhibition center was reported to the Greater Jakarta Metropolitan Regional Police.
 The bomb threat was spread through a post on Twitter, which contains photos of a handwritten note that reads, "ICE BSD Nov.
 4 S.O.S.
 11 people 3 cars [with explosives] TNT, TATP", detailing the location, date, number of perpetrators, and types of explosive devices to be used on the bombing.

 The police unit sent a bomb squad and K9 units to the concert venue to detect explosives, with later reports confirming that the concert venue was safe and that no explosives were found.
-Endra Zulpan, the spokesperson for the Greater Jakarta Metropolitan Regional Police, announced that the individual who spread the bomb threat has been identified, and further investigations will privately proceed through questionings.
-Following the investigative reports, law enforcement authorities and the concert promoter, Dyandra Global, confirmed that the concert will push through as planned, with heightened securities placed around the venue.
+Endra Zulpan, the spokesperson for the Greater Jakarta Metropolitan Regional Police, announced that the individual who spread the bomb threat has been identified, and that further investigations would privately proceed through questionings.
+Following the investigative reports, law enforcement authorities and the concert promoter, Dyandra Global, confirmed that the concert would go through as planned, with heightened security around the venue.